psychemedia/island-storynotes/three-little-pigs.md

 *Parallels*, — The only known parallels are one from Venice, Bemoni, *Trad.
 Pop*, punt. iii. p.
 65, given in Crane, *Italian Popular Tales* p.
 267, " The Three Goslings ; " and a negro tale in *Lippincott's Magazine*, December, 1877, p.
 753 ("Tiny Pig").

-*Remarks*, — As littie pigs do not have hair on their chinny chinchins, I suspect that they were originally kids, who have.
+*Remarks*, — As little pigs do not have hair on their chinny chinchins, I suspect that they were originally kids, who have.
 This would bring the tale close to the Grimms' " Wolf and Seven Little Kids," (No. 5).
 In Steel and Temple's " Lambikin " (*Wide-awake Stories*, p.
 71), the Lambikin gets inside a Drumikin, and so nearly escapes the jackal.

 ```

-The claim that the tale was submitted to Halliwell some time earlier is attested to by an acknowledgement in the preface to the 1849 edition, dated April, 1849, [p. ix-x](https://archive.org/details/popularrhymesan00hallgoog/page/n14/mode/2up):
+The claim that the tale was submitted to Halliwell some time earlier is attested to by an acknowledgment in the preface to the 1849 edition, dated April, 1849, [p. ix-x](https://archive.org/details/popularrhymesan00hallgoog/page/n14/mode/2up):

 > The compiler's best thanks are due to Captain Henry Smith for the very interesting communication of rhymes current in the Isle of Wight ; ...